 General Description: Smooth Softshells are named for the characteristically smooth, round, flat carapace.
 Unlike most other turtles, the bony elements of the carapace and plastron are reduced.
 The limbs are highly webbed and form a paddle to assist it while swimming in swift currents.
 Adult females have a carapace length of 7–14 inches (17.8–35.6 cm) and adult males have a carapace length of 5–7 inches (12–18 cm).
 The body color and carapace is tan to olive-gray in coloration.
 Juveniles will have a series of dark spots on the carapace that often fade away as individuals mature.
 The plastron is white and unmarked.
 On the head, a dark-bordered white line is present from behind the eye that runs to the neck.
 Unlike Spiny Softshells (Apalone spinifera), the Smooth Softshell lacks fleshy tubercles on their carapace and does not have a projection extending into the nostril from the nasal septum.
 In addition to being smaller than females, males have a proportionally larger, longer tail, with the cloaca being located at the tip of the tail.

-Behavior: Smooth Softshells feeding primarily on aquatic insects, but will also eat fish, snails, mollusks, amphibians, and carrion.
+Behavior: Smooth Softshells feeding primarily on aquatic insects and fish, but will also snails, mollusks, amphibians, and carrion.
 These turtles spend a fair amount of time basking on sandbars rather than on woody debris or logs.
 Turtles overwinter in the sandy substrates of the habitats they are found in.

 Reproduction: Individuals breed in the early spring, with eggs being laid early June.
 Nests are made on bare sandy substrates, such as on sandbars, with little to no vegetation present.
 Eggs are white, leathery, and ovoid in shape.
 On average, females will lay 14 eggs that will hatch 8–12 weeks later in August.
 Sex of hatching turtles is determined genetically, rather than by temperature.
 Males reach sexual maturity in 4 years while females take up to 7 years.